Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

 As Principal Investigator, I have secured competitive grants from LSE, OpenAI, Google, and Social Science Research Council (USA).
 I am committed to excellence in teaching, mentorship, and service, particularly in advancing innovative, interdisciplinary and impactful scholarship.

-I received MPhil in Social Science (with full funding) and MSc in Global China Studies (with Dean's Award) from Hong Kong University of Science and Technology.
-I obtained BA in History (Economic History) from Shandong University.
+I received MPhil in Social Science (with full funding) and MSc in Global China Studies (with Dean's Award) from Hong Kong University of Science and Technology (HKUST).
+I obtained BA in History (Economic History) from Shandong University (SDU).